gnebbia/vim_notes/README.md

 * `c-u` "page up
 * `c-e` "scroll down one line
 * `c-y` "scroll up one line
+* `gp` "Just like "p", but leave the cursor just after the new text
+* `gP` "Just like "P", but leave the cursor just after the new text
 * `t <char>` "move the cursor just before the character indicated
 * `<n> t <char>` "move the cursor just before the nth occurrence of the "character indicated